ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 We'll launch 2 tmux sessions:
 * One to run all the VMs, one machine per pane, in a single window.
 It will run detached and with elevated privileges.
 * One for SSH connections to all the VMs.
-It will have a separate window for each machine type:
+It will have several windows:
   * a window for an SSH connection to the `gateway` VM
   * a window for SSH connections to `control` VMs (3 panes)
   * a window for SSH connections to `worker` VMs (3 panes)
+  * a window for SSH connections to both `control` and `worker` VMs (6 panes)

-The reason why we're splitting SSH connections into 3 separate windows is because we're going to do different things with these three types of VMs.
-Therefore, we would usually send commands simultaneously to all VMs in **each** of these groups, independently.
-We can achieve that with pane synchronization separately in each window.
+The reason why we're splitting SSH connections into 4 separate windows is because we're going to do different things with these three types of VMs.
+For example, we'll need to do some things on all control nodes at the same time.
+Then, we'll need to do something on all worker nodes.
+Finally, we'll need to perform some actions on _both_ control and worker nodes, simultaneously.

 > [!NOTE]
 > We must also launch two separate sessions because: